Judy E. Wilson-Shee, Mayor

 In 1981 Judy and her spouse, Patrick, relocated to New Maryland so she could establish a day care centre.
 Judy successfully operated “Explore Your World Daycare”, providing a service to young families in New Maryland and surrounding area.
 After 39 years in operation, the difficult decision was made to close the doors in August of 2020.

-Mayor Wilson-Shee is a board member and currently Chair of the Regional Service Commission 11 (RSC 11), and a member of the New Maryland Community Support Group.
-Judy oversees the Annual Frank Dunn Open Golf Tournament, hosted by the NMCSG.
-Mayor Judy is a member of the New Maryland Lions Club and a member of the Parish of New Maryland Zoomers (50 Plus Group).
+Mayor Wilson-Shee is a board member and currently Chair of the Capital Region Service Commission (CRSC), and a member of the New Maryland Community Support Group (NMCSG).
+Judy oversees the Frank Dunn Memorial Golf Tournament, hosted by the NMCSG.
+Mayor Judy is a member of the New Maryland Lions Club, Chair of the New Maryland Heritage Association, and a member of the Parish of New Maryland Zoomers (50 Plus Group).
 She was a long-time member of the New Brunswick Trails Council until the Club dissolved.
-She volunteers at the New Maryland Elementary School as a Reading Buddy and when needed for any special functions.
+Representing the Village as Mayor, she attends special functions hosted by the New Maryland Elementary School

-It is an honour to serve as your Mayor for another term.
-Your ongoing support is greatly appreciated.
-Being fully retired, I have the energy and time to devote to this position.
-I look forward to working with the acclaimed Council.
+Mayor Judy considers it an honour to serve as New Maryland’s Mayor for another term and appreciates ongoing support from residents.
+Being fully retired, she has the energy and time to devote to this position and looks forward to working with this Council.

 Tim and his wife Cheryl moved into New Maryland with their twin sons Tyler and Braydon in early 2003 and immediately fell in love with the community and its residents.